filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 - legacy CID deduplication across blocks; and
 - Strict Sender Partitioning (at most one block contributes messages for a given sender).

 To do so, order the blocks in `T` by ticket precedence (highest precedence first; equivalently, lower tickets first).
 Then iterate those blocks in order, and within each block iterate explicit messages in the same canonical in-block order as legacy execution.

-During this walk, maintain:
+During this walk, maintain two sets:

-- a set of message CIDs that have already been seen in this tipset, `CID_seen`; and
+- `CID_seen`: message CIDs already encountered in this tipset.
-- a set of senders whose messages have been accepted from earlier (higher-precedence) blocks, `S_seen`.
+- `S_seen`: senders whose messages have already been accepted from a higher-precedence block.

 For each explicit message `m` encountered: